 Gypsy and traveller caravan count

-Statistics on Gypsy and Traveller caravans in Wales on both authorised and unauthorised sites are based on survey data (not a sample survey) collected by local authorities on 18 July 2013.
+Statistics on Gypsy and Traveller caravans in Wales on both authorised and unauthorised sites are based on survey data (not a sample survey) collected by local authorities on the 16th January 2014.

 The count is used to inform the evidence base when assessing bids from local authorities for the Gypsy and Traveller New Sites Grant and Gypsy and Traveller Refurbishment Grant.
 The commencement of section 225 of the Housing Act 2004 in December 2007 also requires local authorities to carry out an assessment of the accommodation needs of Gypsies and Travellers as part of the review of housing needs in their area.

-- In the 21 local autorities that responded there were 90 sites across Wales.
-The number of caravans ranged from 1 to 115 on each site.
+- In the 20 local authorities that responded there were 83 sites across Wales.
+The number of caravans ranged from 1 to 117 on each site.

-- For the 21 authorities that participated in both the July 2012 and July 2013 count, the number of caravans on authorised sites has increased by 14 per cent (97 caravans) since the July 2012 count.
-This increase is largely due to the increase in caravans on local authority sites in Cardiff, Pembrokeshire, Flintshire and Merthyr Tydfil.
+- For the 20 authorities that participated in both the January 2013 and January 2014 count, the number of caravans on authorised sites has decreased by 1 caravan since the January 2013 count.

 Gypsy sites provided by local authorities